BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         this is deprecated because it is no longer needed (use status="deleted" as appropriate to suppress such errors)

+    --nowarnuniquekeys
+        disables warnings when a multi-instance object has no unique keys

+    --nowarnwtref
+        disables "referenced file's spec indicates that it's still a WT" warnings

     --objpat=p
         specifies an object name pattern (a regular expression); objects